 - Saved $50,000 in costs by implementing a new data system provider.

-- Developed training materials based on organizational surveys.
+- Developed training materials for a 300-employee company based on organizational surveys.

 - Evaluated efficiency and effectiveness of practices and policies and made updates for improvement.

 June 2012 – August 2015

 - Assisted in project management tasks, including task tracking, status reporting and resource allocation, ensuring projects were completed on time and within budget.